MOHAMMED.

 Power Systems · Generative Models

 Accurate classification of power transformer winding deformation faults from frequency response analysis (FRA) measurements is constrained by the fundamental scarcity of labelled fault data.
-This paper presents a three-stage diagnostic pipeline: 48-dimensional indicator vectors are extracted from IEC-standard sub-bands; SpectralGAN, a conditional WGAN-GP with spectral normalisation on every critic layer, synthesises class-conditional vectors from as few as 20 training samples per fold; FRATransformer, a lightweight multi-head self-attention classifier, classifies a mixed corpus of real, jittered, and GAN-generated samples.
-Under strict 21-fold LOOCV on a 21-sample dataset spanning healthy, axial displacement, and radial deformation classes, the pipeline achieves 85.7% accuracy and macro F1 = 0.838, a +23.8 pp gain over the best SVM baseline.
+Existing data-driven methods either overfit to small training sets or rely on evaluation protocols that expose the test sample to the generative model, producing optimistic accuracy estimates.
+This paper presents a three-stage diagnostic pipeline that directly addresses both limitations.
+First, 48-dimensional indicator vectors are extracted from three IEC-standard sub-bands of the measured FRA transfer function.
+Second, SpectralGAN (a conditional WGAN-GP whose critic employs spectral normalisation on every linear layer) synthesises class-conditional indicator vectors from as few as 20 training samples per fold.
+Third, FRATransformer, a lightweight multi-head self-attention classifier that treats each sub-band feature block as a distinct token, classifies a mixed corpus of simulated samples, Gaussian jitter copies, and GAN-generated data.
+Evaluated under strict 21-fold Leave-One-Out Cross-Validation on a 21-sample simulated dataset spanning healthy, axial displacement, and radial deformation classes, with no test sample participating in GAN or classifier training, the pipeline achieves 85.7% accuracy and macro F1 = 0.838, a +23.8 pp improvement over the best SVM baseline (61.9%), with a 95% Clopper-Pearson confidence interval of [63.7%, 97.0%].
+A four-condition ablation reveals that Gaussian jitter augmentation is the dominant driver of performance gain, while SpectralGAN synthesis further alters error patterns without changing total error count at this dataset scale.

 85.7%